cerarobert2917-ship-it/cerarobertt2917/README.md

 # Portfolio Sections
 The site is organized into the following sections for easy navigation:
--Home
+Home
--About
+About
--Hobby
+Hobby
--Skills
+Skills
--Contact
+Contact

 # Technology Used
--HTML
+HTML
--CSS
+CSS
--JavaScript
+JavaScript
--Github
+Github
--Visual Studio
+Visual Studio
--Font Awesome
+Front Awesome
--Google Fonts
+Google Fonts

 # How to Contact
 Method	Details